-Answer: The debate over who married man’s first two children has gone on for centuries.
+Answer: The debate over who became the wife of Cain and Abel has gone on for centuries.
 The short answer is that the brothers had to marry their sisters.
 Man was, at first, only two people, Adam and Eve.
-The couple's first three children were Cain, Abel and Seth: "After he begot Seth, the days of Adam were eight hundred years; and he had sons and daughters."
-(Genesis 5:4, NKJV throughout)
+The couple's first three children were Cain, Abel and Seth, "After he begot Seth, were eight hundred years; and he had sons and daughters" (Genesis 5:4).

-God, sometime after the flood, began commanding that near-relative marriages should not occur (Leviticus 18:6).
-If Adam and Eve received the same command God gave to Israel, and they and their children all obeyed it, man would have quickly died out.
-God, therefore, temporarily allowed intra-family marriages to increase his earthly family.
+God, sometime after the flood, commanded that near-relative marriages (like what Cain had to do) were no longer permitted (Leviticus 18:6).
+If Adam and Eve had received the same command God gave to ancient Israel then man would have quickly died out.
+He, therefore, temporarily allowed intra-family marriages to increase the population of humans.

-By the time of the flood, severe genetic weaknesses had likely set in, making close-kin marriages impractical, and greatly reducing the average life span of man after the flood.
+By the time of the flood, severe genetic weaknesses had likely set in, making close-kin marriages impractical.
+It would also greatly reduce the average life span of man after the flood.
 This would prevent another population explosion of the pre-flood magnitude.
-(Mathematicians have calculated a billion people may have died in the flood.).

 One might wonder why these weaknesses set in.
 It is obvious Cain did not care about God's law, else he would not have murdered his brother (Genesis 4:8; Exodus 20:13).
 If he disobeyed God in this matter, Cain likely disobeyed him in matters of diet (Leviticus 11, Deuteronomy 14), and ate whatever pleased him.